act-rules/act-rules.github.io/_rules/SC4-1-2-aria-attr-valid.md

 ---
-name: Validity of ARIA attribute specified
+name: Validity of ARIA attribute

 description: |
- This rule checks that the `aria-*` attribute specified is valid.
+ This rule checks that the `aria-` attribute specified is defined in ARIA 1.1.

 success_criterion:
-- 4.1.1
+- 4.1.2

 test_aspects:
 - DOM Tree